Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-06-Lithium-Ion-Cell-Ageing-Modelling-Using-Inverse-PINN.md

 #### Step 1: Capacity-Loss Model

-The battery capacity loss is represented using a semi-empirical ageing model:
+A commonly used semi-empirical representation of calendar ageing assumes that capacity loss can be approximated by a diffusion-limited t\sqrt{t} term combined with a linear ageing term.

 $$ Loss(t) = a\sqrt{t} + bt $$